ECB meets as invasion of Ukraine complicates path to higher rates

 By Francesco Canepa

-The ECB's policymaking Governing Council had been due to gather in Paris at lunchtime on Thursday for an "informal get-together".
+The ECB's policymaking Governing Council had been due to gather in Paris on Thursday for an "informal get-together".

 This was aimed at preparing a decision on March 10 on the likely end of the ECB's bond-buying stimulus programme and pave the way for the first rate hike in more than a decade to tackle surprisingly high inflation.